krukowskid/krukowskid.github.io/_posts/2023-12-05-Passwordless-Authentication-for-GitHub-Actions-and-Azure-DevOps.md

 ### Automatic configuration - App registration

 The automatic configuration option is the simplest and recommended approach.
-It streamlines the setup by automatically creating an app registration and configuring federation for you.
+It simplifies the setup by automatically creating an app registration and configuring federation for you.

 1. **Create a Service Connection:** Navigate to Project `Settings` > `Service Connections` and select `New service connection`.
 Choose `Azure Resource Manager` and select `Workload Identity federation (automatic)`.